clhenrick/portfolio/_posts/blog/2016-12-22-mpg-habitat-restoration-map.md

 a slide layout type (title, portrait, landscape, or text only) while a preview of the slide is displayed on the right.
 The user may navigate through the slide deck as slides are created and edit or remove slides as desired.
 Previously created slide decks may be loaded, edited, or deleted.
+Using my imagination and the React Bootstrap library helped me develop the interface fairly quickly without having to consult a wireframe or design mock up.

 ![slide builder app - landing screen]({{site.urlimg}}mpg-slide-builder01.jpg)
 *Slide Builder app landing screen*